mariano-aguero/sdk-blockchain-library-boilerplate/packages/library/README.md

 # Small Library Example

-The latest version of the SDK is used in production in the ...
-Interface, but it is considered Alpha software and may contain bugs or change significantly between patch versions.
+A JavaScript SDK for Ethereum.
+Wraps around Ethers.js.
+Works in the web browser and Node.js.

 Pull requests welcome!

 # SDK